bricaud/bricaud.github.io/README.md

 [[SP1](https://hal.archives-ouvertes.fr/file/index/docid/746976/filename/RicaudTorresani_OC.pdf)] *Benjamin Ricaud and Bruno Torrésani.
 Refined support and entropic uncertainty inequalities.
 IEEE Transactions on Information Theory, 59(7):4272–4279, 2013.*
 [[SP2](https://link.springer.com/content/pdf/10.1007/s10444-013-9323-2.pdf)] *Benjamin Ricaud and Bruno Torrésani.
 A survey of uncertainty principles and some signal processing applications.
 Advances in Computational Mathematics, 40(3):629–650, 2014.*
 [[SP3](https://documents.epfl.ch/users/s/sh/shuman/www/Papers/Conference/Ricaud_et_al_SPIE_2013.pdf)] *Benjamin Ricaud, David I Shuman, and Pierre Vandergheynst.
 On the sparsity of wavelet coefficients for signals on graphs.
 In Wavelets and Sparsity XV, volume 8858, page 88581L.
 International Society for Optics and Photonics, 2013.*

+## Generative AI

+I have started exploring the possibilities of Generative AI.
+Two new works have given interesting results.
+The first is a self-supervised model for microfossil classification [Mar24].
+It is very efficient for learning from a few labels.
+On the application side, it frees geologists from manual counting and classification of microfossils and hence is a great contribution to their field.
+The second work uses generative AI to denoise spectra from a Raman spectrometer and then uses the latent representation to classify biological vesicles [Jen24].
+This is very promising for the domain of nanophysics as well as for the use of more accurate spectrometry data for biology.

+[[Mar24](http://dx.doi.org/10.2139/ssrn.4706163)]  *Martinsen, Iver and Wade, David and Ricaud, Benjamin and Godtliebsen, Fred, The 3-Billion Fossil Question: How to Automate Classification of Microfossils.
+2024.
+Under review.
+Available at SSRN: https://ssrn.com/abstract=4706163 or http://dx.doi.org/10.2139/ssrn.4706163*
+[[Jen24](https://www.nature.com/articles/s41598-024-56788-7)] *Jensen, M.N., Guerreiro, E.M., Enciso-Martinez, A. et al. Identification of extracellular vesicles from their Raman spectra via self-supervised learning.
+Sci Rep 14, 6791 (2024). https://doi.org/10.1038/s41598-024-56788-7 *